March has finally arrived, signaling the spring — and a host of exciting freebies!

 - Roth IRA

 Free pie and discounted pizza — March 14

 Each year, a slew of restaurants offer freebies and discounted fare on “National Pi Day,” March 14.

 Why on that day?
 Because the ratio of a circle’s circumference to its diameter — a mathematical constant that’s roughly 3.14 — is known as “pi,” and that special number is celebrated on the 14th day of the third month of the year, or 3/14.

-Some Pi Day discounts are for pizzas.
-In most of those cases, you will pay $3.14 for your pizza pie.
-But other deals are freebies, usually for “pie,” the fruit-filled treat.
+Some Pi Day discounts are for pizza pies.
+In most of those cases, you will pay $3.14 for your pizza.
+But other deals are freebies, usually for “pie,” the fruit-filled dessert.

 Free Rita’s Italian ice — March 20

 Celebrate the first day of spring by visiting your local Rita’s shop for a cool, free Italian ice on March 20.

 The Italian ice and custard chain’s tradition of giving out the treats to signal the change of seasons has been going on for more than 25 years.
 Rita’s says it is just their way of “kicking off the season — and spreading a little happiness.”
 Learn more.